cloud-gov/cg-site/_docs/ops/security-ir.md

 [Initiate](#initiate):

+- Determine if the anomaly / service disruption qualifies as an incident.
+That is:
+  - Is there evidence of compromise or attack?
+  - Has the system been unable to maintain our [service level objectives]({{ site.baseurl }}{% link _docs/overview/customer-service-objectives/ %})?
+  - Is an attack imminent or suspected (e.g. a Log4J type vulnerability)
+  - Most reported vulnerabilities are _not_ incidents, and are handled by our SI-02 Flaw Remediation process
-- A TTS staff member inside or outside the cloud.gov team (the *reporter*) notices and reports a cloud.gov-related incident, using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) and then notifying the cloud.gov team in [`#cloud-gov`](https://gsa-tts.slack.com/messages/cloud-gov/) using `@cg-team`.
+- Outside cloud.gov: A TTS staff member (the *reporter*) notices and reports a cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) and then notifying the cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)
-- The first responder on the cloud.gov team (which could be the reporter if the reporter is on the team) becomes the initial *Incident Commander* (IC).
-- The IC follows the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) (or supports the reporter if the reporter already started it).
+- Inside cloud.gov: Join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.
+- Declaring an incident results in further guidance to:
+  - Designate an Incident Commander and Scribe
+  - Claim an incident folder in our "Incident Response" [Google Drive folder](https://drive.google.com/drive/folders/1WtLFiZuxLmKR4mrztEE9YtS78nGxC--P)
+    - We try to populate incident folders in advance based on existing templates
+  - Share the URL of the incident document
+  - Update incident doc in that folder with comms and key findings.
+  - Gather in a Google Meet
+  - Set reminders to send comms updates, and to rotate key roles every 6 hours.

 [Assess](#assess):